Remitheunderappreciated/Survivor-Elite-4compmod/README.md

 New SEO for compmod, programmed for the L4d2 Group: Sir Please

-Programmed by Kent Goninan, known by Ɽǝϻɨ
+Programmed by Kent Goninan, known as Ɽǝϻɨ

 As a long time player of the game Left 4 Dead 2, I've always seeked challenges in order to imporve my abilities.
 After a few years of altering and testing different game configurations, I've concocted the perfect challenge for veteran players.